 Long-term survey of snail communities

 The biological system, surveys and species studied have been described in papers spanning the last five decades (see Pointier & Combes, 1976; Pointier & David, 2004; Pointier, 2008; Chapuis et al., 2017; Dubart et al., 2019; Lamy et al., 2012; Lamy et al., 2013a; Pantel et al., submitted), and we provide here the relevant information for the current analysis.
 We initiated in 2001 a long-term yearly study of the guild of freshwater snails from the geographically close islands of Grande-Terre and Marie-Galante (Guadeloupe archipelago, Lesser Antilles).
 Grande-Terre is a plateau of about 800 km2 harboring a network of ponds (ca. 2000) of various sizes, and a few small rivers (mostly temporary) and swamp grasslands connected to mangroves (back-mangroves).
 Marie-Galante is a smaller island (160 km2) with a similar topography and pond network.
 Water availability varies widely in time with the highest water level at the end of the rainy season (August to November or December).
-A fraction of sites completely dry out either yearly, or more irregularly, and stay dry for up to several months.
+A fraction of sites completely dry out either yearly, or more irregularly, and remains dry for up to several months.

 This long-term survey includes almost 280 sites, 245 of which are in Grande-Terre (Lamy et al., 2012; Lamy et al., 2013a).
-Field sampling takes place in January-February when these communities peak in abundance.
+Field sampling took place in January-February when these communities peak in abundance.
 They include 24 mollusc species, which makes up the major part of the macrobenthos.
 Each site was explored by three persons for at least 15 min at each visit (total searching time: 45 min).
 The presence and density of snails were estimated by foraging both the sediment and plant strata using a scoop, and rock surfaces or floating debris were visually surveyed.
 Snail density was estimated on a semi-log scale (no individuals, < 1 ind. / m2, 1 to 5 ind. / m2, 5 to 10 ind. / m2 …).
 Several environmental parameters were characterized per site (detailed in Table S2) including size, aquatic vegetation cover, water connectivity to neighboring watersheds, hydrological regime, and density of favorable habitats.
 Site stability was defined based on the first four variables.
-From snail density and site size, we built a demographic parameter called 'long-term population size'.

 The species studied and population sampling

-Our analysis bears on two pairs of closely related species (Morgan et al., 2002; Wethington and Lydeard, 2007): P. acuta and Aplexa marmorata from the Physidae family, and Drepanotrema depressissimum and Drepanotrema surinamense from the Planorbidae family.
+Our analysis bears on two pairs of closely related species: P. acuta and Aplexa marmorata from the Physidae family, and Drepanotrema depressissimum and Drepanotrema surinamense from the Planorbidae family (Morgan et al., 2002; Wethington and Lydeard, 2007).
 In each pair, species are ecologically and morphologically similar, but do not hybridize.
-Physa acuta and D. depressissimum are outcrossers, while A. marmorata and D. surinamense are selfers (Escobar et al., 2011). , for example in rates of site colonization and extinction (Dubart et al., 2019; Pantel et al., submitted)Moreover, These four species are the most common ones in the Guadeloupe metacommunity, occupying ca. 50-70% of sites on average, and co-occur in a large number of sites (Dubart et al., 2019; Pantel et al., submitted; Pointier & David, 2004).
-P. acuta originates from the Eastern-central USA and has markedly increased its range over the last two centuries to now be cosmopolitan (Bousset et al., 2014; Ebbs, Loker, &
+These four species are the most common ones in the Guadeloupe metacommunity, occupying ca. 50-70% of sites on average, and co-occur in a large number of sites (Dubart et al., 2019; Pantel et al., submitted; Pointier & David, 2004).
+They differ in mating system, since P. acuta and D. depressissimum are outcrossers, while A. marmorata and D. surinamense are selfers (Escobar et al., 2011).
+The two Drepanotrema species also resist better in dry sites than the two Physids, aestivating under rocks or vegetation (Pointier & Combes, 1976).
+They also exhibit demographic differences, for example in rates of site colonization and extinction (Dubart et al., 2019; Pantel et al., submitted).
+Moreover, P. acuta originates from the Eastern-central USA and has markedly increased its range over the last two centuries to now be cosmopolitan (Bousset et al., 2014; Ebbs, Loker, &

 Figure 1.
 Distribution of the sites studied in Guadeloupe (Grande Terre).
 Species name is indicated for each panel, and population acronyms are provided in Table S3.
 The four sites sampled in Basse Terre of Guadeloupe and Marie-Galante (Table S3) are not represented.
+0.1 min (geographic coordinates) = ~ 10 km.